 I love the look of distressed denim on babies — if you haven’t noticed Aiden is a total hipster.
-As a child of the 90s I remember distressing my own jeans and thought I would try the technique on some Aiden size jeans.
+As a child of the 90s I remember distressing my own jeans and thought I would try the DIY distressed denim technique on some Aiden size jeans.
 I had all the materials at home already so the only expense was the jeans.
 The process of distressing jeans is a bit time consuming but I did my first pair while watching tv after Aiden went to bed.
 It’s fairly mindless which I actually found relaxing.
-Anyway, I think they came out great so here are step by step instructions for making distressed denim for babies and toddlers.
+Anyway, I think they came out great so here are step by step instructions for making your own DIY distressed denim for babies and toddlers.

 First, check out this video:

 Disclosure: Affiliate links are included, which means if you make a purchase I may receive a small commission at no additional cost to you.
 I only write about products I love.
 Thank you for supporting the brands that support this blog.

 - Non-stretch jeans — this might be the most difficult part.
 It took me awhile to find a pair of non-stretch denim.
 You are looking for 100% cotton denim.
 Not anything with spandex or nylon (even if it’s a small amount).
 I found this pair at Gymboree and this pair at Oshkosh.